ApprenticeAI/frapy/docs/topics/commands.rst

 Default: ``''`` (empty string)

-A module to use for looking up custom Scrapy commands.
-This is used to add custom commands for your Scrapy project.
+A module to use for looking up custom Frapy commands.
+This is used to add custom commands for your Frapy project.

 Example: